-IMPACT OUTCOME ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs Outcome 2.2.
-Better access to economic opportunities Output 2.2.1.
-Increased income creation Output 2.2.2.
-Strengthened small and medium-sized enterprises (SMEs) Development of private sector financing opportunities Continued elimination of institutional and cultural obstacles to women's engagement Outcome-impact: Women's participation in labour force has positive impact on the economies Transition to formal economy brings security and social protection to employees Inputs for output 2.2.1.
-UNDP: Aid for Trade Project in Central Asia; Phase IV (4.8 m€, 2018-2021), Kyrgyzstan and Tajikistan 2.2 UNDP: Aid for Trade Project in Central Asia; Phase IV (€4.8 mill, 2018-2021), Kyrgyzstan and Tajikistan FAO: Towards Output 2.2.3.
-More decent working conditions FAO: Iowards Sustainable Aquaculture and Fisheries Development in the Kyrgyz Republic, Phase III (€0.7 mill, 2018-2019) Inputs for output 2.2.3.
-ILO: From Crisis towards Decent and Safe Jobs, Phase II (€4.0 mill, 2014-2019), Kyrgyzstan and Tajikistan
+IMPACT ОИТСОМЕ ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs Output 2.2.2.
+Strengthened small and medium-sized enterprises (SMEs) Indicators: # of new jobs created (AfT, K) # of female headed SMEs supported (AfT,T) Presence of business plans and efficient performance of hatcheries and feedmills # of female and male participants # of women at leadership positions in associations (FAO, K) Outcome-impact: Women's participation in labour force has positive impact on the economies Transition to formal economy brings security and social protection to employees Inputs for output 2.2.2 UNDP: Aid for Trade Project in Central Asia; Phase IV (€4.8 mill, 2018-2021), Kyrgyzstan and Tajikistan FAO: Towards Sustainable Aquaculture and Fisheries Development in the Kyrgyz Republic, Phase III (€0.7 mill, 2018-2019) Output 2.2.3.
+More decent working conditions Indicators: # activities to strengthen the role of social dialogue in relation to OSH # of labour inspectors trained Inputs for output 2.2.3.
+ILO: From Crisis towards Decent and Safe Jobs, Phase II (€4.0 mill, 2014-2018), Kyrgyzstan and Tajikistan

-IMPACT ОИТСОМЕ ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs Impact 3: Environmentally sustainable society Outcome 3.1.
-Water resources are equally shared and used in a sustainable way Output 3.1.1.
-Authorities are able to effectively manage water resources and control water quality Output 3.1.2.
-Civil society participates in the planning of water resources use Output-Outcome Government actors are strengthened to be able to implement water policies Authorities take civil society's contribution seriously Outcome-Impact Water management policy and legal framework support sustainable food and energy production as well as environmental protection.
+IMPACT OUTCOME ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs Impact 3: Environmentally sustainable society Indicator: SEDAC Environmental Sustainability Index Outcome 3.1.
+Water resources are equally shared and used in a sustainable way Indicator: UNECE Environmental Performance Review Output 3.1.1.
+Authorities are able to effectively manage water resources and control water quality Indicator: # of new institutional arrangements for water resources management (RBOs) and progress in implementation of approach (RPMPs) Output 3.1.2.
+Civil society participates in the planning of water resources use Indicator: # of inclusive platforms created/revived to support water sector reforms and stakeholder participation in water governance Output-Outcome Government actors are strengthened to be able to implement water policies Authorities take civil society's contribution seriously Outcome-Impact Water management policy and legal framework support sustainable food and energy production as well as environmental protection.
 Inputs for outputs 3.1.1. and 3.1.2.
 Finnish Environment Institute (SYKE): Programme for Finland's Water Sector Support to Kyrgyzstan and Tajikistan (€7.75 mill, 2014-2018) Outcome 3.2.
-Enhanced understanding of natural resources including groundwater and improved geo-hazard management Output 3.2.1.
-Authorities are able to produce geo-information in digital form and forecast geo-hazards Output-Outcome Geoinformation is publicly accessible and government actors are able to disseminate information on geohazards to the general public Potential investors have open access to geoinformation and stakeholders can follow the allocation of mineral rights Inputs for outputs 3.2.1. and 3.2.2.
+Enhanced understanding of natural resources including groundwater and improved geo-hazard management Indicators: Increased mineral resources investment # of successful actions taken to manage geo-hazards Output 3.2.1.
+Authorities are able to produce geo-information in digital form and forecast geo-hazards Indicators; # of capacitated professionals disaggregated by gender # of staff capable to independently produce digital products from field observations Output-Outcome Geoinformation is publicly accessible and government actors are able to disseminate information on geohazards to the general public Potential investors have open access to geoinformation and stakeholders can follow the allocation of mineral rights Inputs for outputs 3.2.1. and 3.2.2.
 Geological Survey of Finland (GTK): Strengthening the Mastering of Natural Resources in the Kyrgyz Republic (€1.6 mill 2014-2018) Geological Survey of Finland (GTK): Strengthening the Mastering of Natural Resources in the Republic of Tajikistan (€1.6 mill 2014-2018)